-For sure.
-BriefBuilder is an excellent tool for describing and specifying complex systems (primarily buildings, but also other types of built infrastructure).
+Absolutely.
+BriefBuilder is an excellent tool for describing and specifying complex systems (i.e. buildings, civil works, energy projects).

 In line with the SE philosophy, BriefBuilder allows you to make different kinds of project decompositions (strategic, functional, technical, spatial, organizational) in support of the analysis, specification, design, and verification of systems.